Hidden Secrets of Money

 It has no agenda.
 It's always fair and impartial.
 It cannot be manipulated, subverted, corrupted, or cheated, and it inverts the power structure and places control of one's destiny in the hands of the individual.

-In the future, when we look back at the 2.6 million year timeline of human development and the major turning points that led to modern civilization, such as:
+In the future, when we look back at the 2.6 million year timeline of human development and the major turning points that led to modern civilization, such as the following:

 It's called full consensus distributed ledger technology, and so far, its major use has been for cryptocurrencies such as Bitcoin, but its potential goes far, far beyond that.